 The National Science Foundation invites requests for funding in the area of smart service systems under this Partnerships for Innovation: Building Innovation Capacity (PFI:BIC) solicitation.
-The hallmark of PFI:BIC is an academe-industry partnership crafted to collaborate on research to advance and adapt key technology(ies) for integration into a specified human-centered smart service system.
+The hallmark of PFI:BIC is an academe-industry partnership crafted to collaborate on research to advance and adapt novel technology(ies) for integration into a specified human-centered smart service system.
 Sensing, actuating, and computational and communication technologies and their integration into smart service systems have the potential for abundant societal and economic benefits.
 The perspectives, competencies, and commitments of both academe and industry are needed to address the central issue of advancing and adapting technology to interact with humans in order to create or add value in a service system.
 Knowledge gained in the course of the integration process may generate additional research activities and additional discoveries that will become essential part(s) of the system.

-A clear understanding of the state of the art of the technologies and the competitive landscape of the proposed service system should help not only to guide project activities, but also to act as a filter when a proposer and his/her institution is deciding whether a project is a viable candidate for submission.
+Clear understanding of the state of the art of the technologies, as well as of the research in the knowledge area(s) being advanced, and a review of the commercial competitive landscape of available solutions to the proposed service system are required.
+This knowledge should help not only to guide project activities, but also to act as a filter when a proposer and his/her institution is deciding whether a project is a viable candidate for submission.

 Service systems are socio-technical configurations of people, technologies, organizations, and information [1] designed to create value by fulfilling the needs of those participating in the system.
 A "smart" service system is a system that amplifies or augments human capabilities [2] to identify, to learn, to adapt, to monitor and to make decisions.
-The system does so through self-detection, self-diagnosing, self-correcting, self-monitoring, self-organizing, self-replicating, or self-controlled functions.
+The system does so through self-detection, self-diagnosing, self-correcting, self-organizing, self-replicating, or self-controlled functions.
 The system utilizes data received, transmitted, or processed in a timely manner, thus improving its response to a future situation.
-These capabilities are the result of the incorporation of technologies for sensing, actuation, coordination, communication, control, etc.
+These capabilities are the result of the incorporation of technologies for sensing, actuation, coordination, control, etc.